rrenomeron/ublue-tr/README.md

 - Figure out how to signal user that a Chrome update is available/freshly layered
 - Figure out what my development container workflow is going to look like (distrobox? toolbox? something else?)
 - Automate TPM whole-disk encryption (see https://github.com/bsherman/ublue-custom/blob/main/usr/bin/luks-enable-tpm2-autounlock)
-- On Bluefin, enable rootless Docker by default